Geophysical & Geotechnical Survey Update

 - Mayflower Wind worked with federal agencies, fishermen, and offshore wind developers to establish the Responsible Offshore Science Alliance (ROSA) to advance regional research and monitoring of fisheries and offshore wind interactions in federal waters through collaboration and cooperation.

-- Mayflower Wind has contracted two Fisheries Representatives, Massachusetts Lobstermen’s Association (MLA) and the New Bedford Port Authority (NBPA), to collaborate on initiatives that minimize impacts to fisheries in the project area.
+- We have contracted three Fisheries Representatives – Massachusetts Lobstermen’s Association (MLA), New Bedford Port Authority (NBPA), and Commercial Fisheries Center of Rhode Island (CFCRI) – to collaborate on initiatives that minimize impacts to fisheries in the project area.

 Fisheries Liaison Officer

-Mayflower Wind is pleased to welcome Joel Southall as the project’s Fisheries Liaison Officer.
-In this role, Joel will serve as the liaison between the fishing community and Mayflower Wind.
-He’ll be listening to mariners and sharing project updates and activity information to strengthen communication and collaboration.
+Joel Southall is Mayflower Wind’s Fisheries Liaison Officer.
+In this role, Joel serves as the liaison between the fishing community and Mayflower Wind.
+He listens to mariners and shares project updates and activity information to strengthen communication and collaboration with stakeholders.

-If you are a fisherman and you feel that you have lost fishing gear due to Mayflower Wind survey activities, please e-mail or call Joel.
-Download Mayflower Wind’s Gear Loss Claim Application Form.
+If you are a fisherman and you feel that you have lost fishing gear due to Mayflower Wind survey activities, please e-mail or call Joel, and download Mayflower Wind’s Gear Loss Claim Application Form.
 This form collects basic information on your fishing vessel and activity as well as the date, location, and nature of the gear loss.
 Please submit as much information as you can via e-mail and Joel will then contact you to complete this form and begin the application process.